ocular-d/api-demo-docs/README.md

 This repository contains example APIs ([OAS](https://en.wikipedia.org/wiki/OpenAPI_Specification "Link to OAS on Wikipedia")) and related documentation written in [Markdown](https://en.wikipedia.org/wiki/Markdown "Link to Wikipedia").

+### Repository Structure

+APIs are located in the directory `api`.

+This repository follows are *multi file approach* for APIs.
+API spec and docs (Markdown) are as separate files.

+The `assets` directory is used for *static* files, which are not related to APIs (documentation), like images used in the README.

 ## Contributing

 We are a community effort, and everybody is most welcome to participate!